 The findings further reveal the benefits of a short bout of sleep on cognitive brain function and found that even during short bouts of sleep we process information that we are not consciously aware of.

 Sixteen healthy participants across a range of ages were recruited to take part in an experiment.
 Participants carried out two tasks -- the masked prime task and a control task where participants simply responded when they saw a red or blue square on a screen.
-Participants practiced the tasks and then either stayed awake or took a 90-minute nap before doing the tasks again.
+Participants practised the tasks and then either stayed awake or took a 90-minute nap before doing the tasks again.

 Using an EEG, which records the electrical activity naturally produced in the brain, researchers measured the change in brain activity and response pre-and-post nap.